-Will I still be able to complete the Sheridan certificate during the transition?
+Will I still be able to complete the Sheridan certificate?

 Is the Sheridan certificate optional during the transition?

 Yes, the certificate is optional, as it has been in the past.
 However, students are still required to take certain Sheridan courses as part of the joint CCIT program requirements.
 For more information on the current Sheridan certificate, please see our Certificate in Digital Communication page.

 What is the timeline during the transition?